wso2/docs-is/en/docs/guides/login/oidc-federated-idp-initiated-logout.md

 ## Set up

-To try this out, let's configure two WSO2 Identity Servers as the primary identity server (WSO2 IS 1) and the federated identity provider (WSO2 IS 2).
-Let's configure two web applications, **Pickup-Dispatch** and **Pickup-Manager** as service providers in the primary identity server and the federated identity provider respectively.
+To try this out, let's configure two WSO2 Identity Servers as the primary IdP (WSO2 IS 1) and the federated IdP (WSO2 IS 2).
+Let's configure two web applications, **Pickup-Dispatch** and **Pickup-Manager** as service providers in the primary IdP and the federated IdP respectively.

 ### Prerequisites

-1. Set up two instance of WSO2 Identity Server.
+1. Set up two instances of WSO2 Identity Server.
-2. Set a port offset for WSO2 IS 2 so that the two server can run on the same computer.
+2. Set a port offset for WSO2 IS 2 so that the two servers can run on the same computer.

     !!! info
-        Let's have the primary identity serer (WSO2 IS 1) on port 9443 and the federated IdP (WSO2 IS 2) on port 9444.
+        Let's have the primary identity server (WSO2 IS 1) on port 9443 and the federated IdP (WSO2 IS 2) on port 9444.

 3. Since there can be issues with cookies when the same hostname is configured for both WSO2 identity servers (primary and federated), you need to configure different hostnames for both servers.

     !!! info
         [Change the hostname]({{base_path}}/deploy/change-the-hostname) of the federated IdP (WSO2 IS 2).
-In this guide, the hostname of the Secondary IS is configured as `localhost.com`.
+In this guide, the hostname of the federated IdP is configured as `localhost.com`.

+Let's get started!

-### Register WSO2 IS in the federated IdP
+### Register the primary IdP in the federated IdP

 The primary identity provider (WSO2 IS 1) should first be registered in the federated IdP (WSO2 IS 2) as a service provider.

-1. Start the federated IdP (WSO2 IS).
+1. Start the federated IdP (WSO2 IS 2).
 2. Sign in to the Management Console using admin credentials.
 3. Go to **Main** > **Identity** > **Service Providers** and click **Add**.
 4. Enter `Primary IS` as the service provider name and click **Register**.